Grace Hopper College: Later events

 In 1989, Calhoun was the first residential college to be renovated.
 The renovations, mostly funded by alumnus Roger Horchow, were done quickly and over the summer to minimize disruption to student life, and by 2000, the physical plant began to show wear and tear again.

-2005 saw the retirement of William and Betsy Sledge as Master and Associate Master.
+2005 saw the retirement of William and Betsy Sledge as master and associate master.
 They were succeeded by Dr. Jonathan Holloway (PhD '95) and his wife Aisling Colón.
-In 2014, Holloway became the Dean of Yale College, the first African-American to hold that position.
-He was succeeded as Master by Julia Adams, Professor of Sociology and International and Area Studies.
+In 2014, Holloway became Dean of Yale College, the first African-American to hold that position.
+He was succeeded as master by Julia Adams, Margaret H. Marshall Professor of Sociology.
 In the same year a limited window replacement was commissioned amid controversy over the college's exclusion from the most recent campus-wide renovation effort.

 Stephen Lassonde stepped down as dean in June 2007 thus ending one of the longest tenures in the college's history.
-Within the Residential College system at Yale, deanships normally last only a few years, but Stephen Lassonde served as Calhoun Dean for fourteen years.
-In late April 2007, he made the official announcement that he would be leaving the college to serve as Deputy Dean of the College at Brown University in nearby Providence, Rhode Island.
+Within the residential college system at Yale, deanships normally last only a few years, but Stephen Lassonde served as Calhoun dean for fourteen years.
+In late April 2007, he made the official announcement that he would be leaving the college to serve as a deputy dean of the college at Brown University in nearby Providence, Rhode Island.
 He was succeeded by Leslie Woodard, who died unexpectedly at her home at the college in October 2013.
 Until June 2007 Dean Woodard was the director of the undergraduate creative writing program at Columbia University.
 A published author of short stories, Dean Woodard also had a history in the performing arts; she was a professional dancer in the Dance Theater of Harlem for a decade.

 In late June 2007 the college's mighty elm, which had provided shade since the college's foundation and also supported the college's famous tire swing, was felled.
 The tree was rotting from the ground up and was beginning to lean dangerously.
 Given the fact that the tree was actually taller than the college (itself a five- and six-story building in different places), the tree posed a real danger to the college structure and students.

-The college was eventually fully renovated over the 2008-09 school-year.
+The college was eventually fully renovated over the 2008–2009 school year.